WSKQ23/wskq23.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Interested in Data Analysis and project monitorng
 ---

-My name is Inigo Montoya.
+My name is William Kamanda.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- Development project proposal development
+- Project Monitoring and evaluation
+- Data collection, management, analysis and presentation

 What else do you need?